thumb_YWE.jpg

 COMPETITORS

-Yes, we do! shows the most meaningful features with traditional red color palette and details of Taiwanese betrothals.
-Although the existing packagings are modernized and trendy, most of them marveled at the excessive and unnecessary packaging surrounding it.
+Yes, we do! shows the most meaningful features with a traditional red color palette and details of Taiwanese betrothals.
+Although the existing packaging is modernized and trendy, most people marvel at the excessive and unnecessary packaging surrounding it.

 VISUAL LANGUAGE + MOOD BOARDS